 In 2019 public health officials began to warn the public of harmful vape-related respiratory illnesses, and in just a few months some states had declared a public health crisis.
 Thanks to Metrc track-and-trace software, government officials were able to identify where and in what quantity dangerous vaping products were being sold.

-Today, Metric has became the standard for helping cannabis suppliers identify potentially dangerous cannabis products and keep them off the market.
+Today, Metric has become the standard for helping cannabis suppliers identify potentially dangerous cannabis products and keep them off the market.

 What Is Metrc?